pliablepixels/zoneminder_viewer/README.md

 * At home, and for my personal experiments/projects, I code using both copilot (agent mode + claude 3.5 and 3.7) and windsurf. **Windsurf is better in my experiments, by a large margin.**

+_(For those who want to know the details: these editors don't make chat history easy, but a big shout out to [Shottr](https://shottr.cc/) that allows scrolling image captures.
+You'll see two folders with several images. [failed run 1](https://github.com/pliablepixels/zoneminder_viewer/tree/main/images/chats/run1-failed) and [failed run 2](https://github.com/pliablepixels/zoneminder_viewer/tree/main/images/chats/run2-failed) are histories of my chat with options that did not work.
+In these, I started with more explicit requirements. [success run 3](https://github.com/pliablepixels/zoneminder_viewer/tree/main/images/chats/run-3-success-part) is a partial capture of me starting small and building up.
+A lot of fun happened after these screenshots, but you get the gist.
+When you click on the images, increase zoom factor by a lot so you can read.)_

+At a high level:
 * I spent 2 days trying two approaches.
    * Approach 1 was to write a detailed PRD on how the app should function, including how to use the APIs, how to layout screens, functional and non functional requirements.
 The output _looked_ impressive, but it was a nightmare to actually make it work.
 Between fixing build dependencies,getting the API to work and trying to figure out how one change was breaking many other views,  it was a never ending loop of problems.
 Windsurf kept making changes that broke other things.
 It finally got to a point where windsurf asked me to remove and reinstall flutter and all related packages as the 'right fix'.
 I told it 'No, flutter works great on other projects' and it said 'Ah!
 That is very important information' and proceeded to list another set of things that I knew won't work.
 That is when I killed this approach.